Onrwir/A-Star-Pathfinding-in-graph-C-Sharp-Windows-Forms/README.md

 # A-Star-Pathfinding-CSharp
-"This is an implementation of the A* pathfinding algorithm, written in C# and designed using a Windows Form App.
+This is an implementation of the A* pathfinding algorithm, written in C# and designed using a Windows Form App.